TOAkinbode/INCUBATOR-HUB-CAPSTONE-PROJECT/README.md

 The South generated the highest Revenue with a Revenue of 927,820 while the West generated the Revenue of 300,345.

-The South generated an average of 374.1 Revenue and the lowest average
+The South generated an average of 374.1 which is the highest and the west generated the lowest average of 121.3.

+Shoes are the second highest performing product overall and it is most prominent in the South with 68.95% of the overall total Revenue for shoes in the four regions.

+There was no sales recorded for shoes in the North

+Hat is the highest performing product overall and its sales was the highest in the East with 56.32% of the total quantity sold.

 # CONCLUSION